Byterset/n64brew/README.md

 It is important that the instructions on the crashsdk site are followed and all necessary tools are installed.

 ### Building the game

-all commands should be run in the `root` directory of this repo
+All commands should be run in the `root` directory of this repo

-make sure your Makefile and modern.makefile are set up correctly to reflect the location of the sdk on your machine and the names of the compiler, linker etc binaries.
+Make sure your Makefile and modern.makefile are set up correctly to reflect the location of the sdk on your machine and the names of the compiler, linker etc binaries.

 run `make` to build

 run `make clean` or `make clobber` to clean up the build directory and any build-byproducts

-this produces the rom file `game.z64` which you can then run with your favorite emulator or flashcart
+this produces the rom file `game.z64` (configurable via Makefile) which you can then run with your favorite emulator or flashcart

 environment variables which affect the build: